jeancarl/tjbot-photo-booth/README.md

 1. watermark the image by overlaying a graphic over the selected photo
 2. send an image as an MMS with the Twilio API

-This section describes how to create the two Cloud Functions, via the IBM Bluemix console and from the command line.
+This section describes how to create the two Cloud Functions, via the IBM Cloud console and from the command line.

 ### Cloud Function to Watermark Image

 The file [watermark.js](code/watermark.js) contains the Cloud Function that overlays one image on top of another.
-This Cloud Function can be created in the IBM Bluemix console.
+This Cloud Function can be created in the IBM Cloud console.

 1. Create a new action.
 Make sure to check the box labeled _Enable as Web Action_.